 This starts the Deluge daemon (which creates a configuration file) and then shuts down the daemon.
 We’re going to edit that configuration file and then start it back up.
 Type in the following commands to first make a backup of the original configuration file and then open it for editing:

 cp ~/.config/deluge/auth ~/.config/deluge/auth.old

-Once inside nano, you’ll need to add a line to the bottom of the configuration file with the following convention:
+Once inside the nano text editor, you’ll need to add a line to the bottom of the configuration file with the following convention:

-Once you’re inside the console, we need to make a quick configuration change.
+Once inside the console, you’ll need to make a quick configuration change.
 Enter the following:

 config -s allow_remote True